tadelv/ViperCode/README.md

 ## Generating new VIPER module's unit tests

 Please check "Include unit tests" option then enter the VIPER module name and tests file path then click generate button.
+*Note:
+Don't Forget to add dependencies used in the generated code (unit tests classes).
+* Dependencies List:
+	- OCMock: For objects mocking and dependency Injection.
+	-
 Screenshot of the ViperCode OS X app.
 <img src="./ViperCode-screenshot.png" />